Kendall-Kikkawa/Cancer_Mortality_Regression/README.md

 - Other datasets: intermediate datasets produced during cleaning and preprocessing (can ignore if looking at only Final Report)

 ### Archive
-Contains intermediate files used to create the Final Report
+Contains intermediate files that represent different components of the final report

 ---